jaydm/litterBox/README.md

 Ambitious...but hopefully doable.

 First version will use SQLite.
-Some future version will extent out to have the data stored somewhere 'in the cloud' (or on a remove server of some kind).
+Some future version will extent out to have the data stored somewhere 'in the cloud' (or on a remote server of some kind).